exhibition

 • Kirill Ivanov.
 Ice

-Erarta Museum of Contemporary Art presents an exhibition of photographs by Kirill Ivanov offering a fresh perspective on the true beauty of frozen water
+Erarta Museum of Contemporary Art presented an exhibition of photographs by Kirill Ivanov offering a fresh perspective on the true beauty of frozen water

 • An art photographer’s distinctive gaze revealing the magical worlds of ice and snow in their awe-inspiring versatility and magnificence